grantmgraves/rpi_ADCP_datalogger/README.md

 Setup required to log data from a Rowetech ADCP to a Raspberry Pi (RPi)
 - Instructions include all steps to setup RPi as a local hotspot to control Rpi via tablet.

-Note: Credit to @rowetechinc and @ricorx7 for source code (rowetechinc/rpi_datalogger).
+Note: Credit to @rowetechinc and @ricorx7 for source code (https://github.com/rowetechinc/rpi_datalogger).
 All code and files are modified for use on a Rowetech SeaWave ADCP and instructions to setup the Raspberry Pi are compiled from various sources. *

 Other notes: make sure to update your Rpi to latest version via internet connection, including python.
-Python dependencies are listed under rpi_ADCP_datalogger/Python_requirements
+Python dependencies are listed under rpi_ADCP_datalogger/Python_requirements and MUST be installed on Python 3 and the system before continuing.

 Instructions for setting up Raspberry Pi as a datalogger are listed under /rpi_ADCP_datalogger/RPI_setup